 Consider Student Seating Chart Needs

 Once you have a structure, it’s time to organize your students.
 When you were in school, kids with learning or behavior issues sat in the front row, right?
 And those who were well-behaved sat in the back.
-Maybe it’s time to rethink conventional wisdom.
+Maybe it’s time to rethink conventional wisdom on classroom management.

 Students with learning issues many times behave and pay attention just as well as others.
 For this reason, they can sit almost anywhere in the room.